 2. Tag your dog

-Be sure to have your dog’s collar on and I.D. tags attached, even if you don’t plan on leaving the house.
+Be sure to have your dog’s collar on and I.D. tags attached, even if you don’t plan to leave the house.
 This makes the dog’s return easier should the unexpected happen and he gets out and away from you.

 3. Prepare your home

-At home, close all the windows to help block the sound and if the burst from the fireworks can be seen from your home, pull the drapes.
+Close all the windows at home to help block the sound, and if the burst from the fireworks can be seen from your home, pull the drapes.
 If you have a basement room, that’s an even better option to help block the sights and sounds.

 4. Make it Fun